This article on Candidate Sourcing was originally published in July of 2015. All relevant statistics and copy have been updated as of November 2020.

 5. When In Rome

-Large-scale recruiting companies like LinkedIn and Glassdoor realize that a one-size fits all approach to recruiting doesn’t work.
+Large-scale recruiting companies like LinkedIn and Glassdoor realize that a one-size-fits-all approach to recruiting doesn’t work.
 LinkedIn is adopting more location-based recruiting solutions, and Glassdoor’s new Job Explorer software connects jobs with quality candidates on a more local level.
-Recruiters need to pick up on these signals and adapt the wording on their job posts, interviewing methodology and sourcing, depending on where they’re recruiting.
+Recruiters need to pick up on these signals and adapt the wording on their job posts, interviewing methodology, and sourcing, depending on where they’re recruiting.
 It pays to be nimble.

-6. Have Guidelines, not Standards
+6. Have Guidelines, Not Standards

 7. Be The Candidate

-Around 43% of candidates never hear back from the employer.
+Around 30% of candidates never hear back from the employer.
 If you were a candidate, how would this make you feel?
 How would you go about fixing it?
 If you want to source like a pro, think like a candidate.
 What channels would you use when looking for a job?
 Have you heard any interesting stories from friends about how they got their job?
 Think that could make for a useful source in the future?
-Embodying candidates is one of the best ways to think of new sources of hiring, since most of these solutions could prove more practical than big-picture ones.
+Embodying candidates is one of the best ways to think of new hiring sources since most of these solutions could prove more practical than big-picture ones.

 8. Know Your (Talent) Audience